Our DEI journey began 18 years ago, and we are excited of the advancements we have made so far:

 - We do 99% of our work with children, youth and families within their own homes, with an 84% overall client satisfaction rating.

-We are grateful to our compassionate and dedicated staff, Board, caregivers, and community partners who have helped to make these achievements possible.
-Together, we have championed DEI for the rest of the sector and will continue to do so.
-Yet we acknowledge that there is always more work to do.
+We are grateful to our compassionate and dedicated staff, Board, caregivers, and community partners who have helped to make these achievements possible, yet we acknowledge that there is always more work to do.

 We know that we must continue to advance change and foster an inclusive organization.
 As we continue on this journey, we commit to: